genomic-medicine-sweden/tomte/docs/output.md

   - `*.annotated.gtf`: annotated gtf file.
   - `*.tracking`: transcripts assembled on the sample
   - `*.transcripts.gtf.refmap`: list for each reference transcript what query transcript partially or fully matches it.
-  - `*.transcripts.gtf.tmap`: list the most similar reference trnascript to each query transcript.
+  - `*.transcripts.gtf.tmap`: list the most similar reference transcript to each query transcript.

 </details>